-Duration 4 Days 24 CPD hours This course is intended for This is an intermediate-level programming course, designed for experienced .Net developers who wish to get up and running on developing well defended software applications.
-Real world programming experience with .Net is required.
-Overview Students who attend Attacking and Securing .Net Web Applications will leave the course armed with the skills required to recognize actual and potential software vulnerabilities and implement defenses for those vulnerabilities.
+Duration 4 Days 24 CPD hours This course is intended for This is an intermediate -level programming course, designed for experienced Java developers who wish to get up and running on developing well defended software applications.
+Familiarity with Java and JEE is required and real world programming experience is highly recommended.
+Ideally students should have approximately 6 months to a year of Java and JEE working knowledge.
+Overview Students who attend Attacking and Securing Java Web Applications will leave the course armed with the skills required to recognize actual and potential software vulnerabilities and implement defenses for those vulnerabilities.
 This course begins by developing the skills required to fingerprint a web application and then scan it for vulnerabilities and bugs.
 Practical labs using current tools and techniques provide students with the experience needed to begin testing their own applications.
 Students also gain a deeper understanding of how attackers probe applications to understand the runtime environment as well as find potential weaknesses.
 This course the introduces developers to the most common security vulnerabilities faced by web applications today.
-Each vulnerability is examined from a .Net perspective through a process of describing the threat and attack mechanisms, recognizing associated vulnerabilities, and, finally, designing, implementing effective defenses.
+Each vulnerability is examined from a Java/JEE perspective through a process of describing the threat and attack mechanisms, recognizing associated vulnerabilities, and, finally, designing, implementing, and testing effective defenses.
 Practical labs reinforce these concepts with real vulnerabilities and attacks.
 Students are then challenged to design and implement the layered defenses they will need in defending their own applications.
 There is an emphasis on the underlying vulnerability patterns since the technologies, use cases, and methods of attack as constantly changing.
 The patterns remain the same through all the change and flux.
 This 'skills-centric' course is about 50% hands-on lab and 50% lecture, designed to train attendees in secure web application development, coding and design, coupling the most current, effective techniques with the soundest industry practices.
-Our instructors and mentors are highly experienced practitioners who bring years of current 'on-the-job' experience into every classroom.
-This lab-intensive course provides hands-on .Net security training that offers a unique look at .Net application security.
-Beginning with penetration testing and hunting for bugs in .Net web applications, you thoroughly examine best practices for defensively coding web applications, covering all the OWASP Top Ten as well as several additional prominent vulnerabilities.
-You will repeatedly attack and then defend various assets associated with fully functional web applications and services, driving home the mechanics of how to secure .Net web applications in the most practical of terms.
+Our engaging instructors and mentors are highly experienced practitioners who bring years of current 'on-the-job' experience into every classroom.
+This lab-intensive course provides hands-on Java / JEE security training that offers a unique look at Java application security.
+Beginning with penetration testing and hunting for bugs in Java web applications, you embrace best practices for defensively coding web applications, covering all the OWASP Top Ten as well as several additional prominent vulnerabilities.
+You will repeatedly attack and then defend various assets associated with fully functional web applications and services, allowing you to experience the mechanics of how to secure JEE web applications in the most practical of terms.
 Bug Hunting Foundation Why Hunt Bugs?
-Safe and Appropriate Bug Hunting/Hacking Scanning Web Applications Scanning Applications Overview Moving Forward from Hunting Bugs Removing Bugs Foundation for Securing Applications Principles of Information Security Bug Stomping 101 Unvalidated Data Injection Broken Authentication Sensitive Data Exposure XML External Entities (XXE) Broken Access Control Bug Stomping 102 Security Misconfiguration Cross Site Scripting (XSS) Deserialization/Vulnerable Components Insufficient Logging and Monitoring Spoofing, CSRF, and Redirects Moving Forward with Application Security Applications: What Next? .NET Issues and Best Practices Making Application Security Real Time Permitting Topics Cryptography Overview .NET Cryptographic Services
+Safe and Appropriate Bug Hunting/Hacking Scanning Web Applications Scanning Applications Overview Moving Forward from Hunting Bugs Removing Bugs Foundation for Securing Applications Principles of Information Security Bug Stomping 101 Unvalidated Data Broken Authentication Sensitive Data Exposure XML External Entities (XXE) Broken Access Control Bug Stomping 102 Security Misconfiguration Cross Site Scripting (XSS) Deserialization/Vulnerable Components Insufficient Logging and Monitoring Spoofing, CSRF, and Redirects Moving Forward with Application Security Applications: What Next?
+Making Application Security Real

 Duration 5 Days 30 CPD hours This course is intended for Although there are no mandatory prerequisites, the course is particularly suited for the following audiences: Cybersecurity engineer Cybersecurity investigator Incident manager Incident responder Network engineer SOC analysts currently functioning at entry level with 2+ years of experience Overview After taking this course, you should be able to: Describe the types of service coverage within a SOC and operational responsibilities associated with each.
 Compare security operations considerations of cloud platforms.
 Describe the general methodologies of SOC platforms development, management, and automation.
 Explain asset segmentation, segregation, network segmentation, micro-segmentation, and approaches to each, as part of asset controls and protections.
 Describe Zero Trust and associated approaches, as part of asset controls and protections.
 Perform incident investigations using Security Information and Event Management (SIEM) and/or security orchestration and automation (SOAR) in the SOC.
 Use different types of core security technology platforms for security monitoring, investigation, and response.
 Describe the DevOps and SecDevOps processes.
 Explain the common data formats, for example, JavaScript Object Notation (JSON), HTML, XML, CommaSeparated Values (CSV).
 Describe API authentication mechanisms.
 Analyze the approach and strategies of threat detection, during monitoring, investigation, and response.
 Determine known Indicators of Compromise (IOCs) and Indicators of Attack (IOAs).
 Interpret the sequence of events during an attack based on analysis of traffic patterns.
 Describe the different security tools and their limitations for network analysis (for example, packet capture tools, traffic analysis tools, network log analysis tools).
 Analyze anomalous user and entity behavior (UEBA).
 Perform proactive threat hunting following best practices.
 The Performing CyberOps Using Cisco Security Technologies (CBRCOR) v1.0 course guides you through cybersecurity fundamentals and prepares you for the role of Information Security Analyst on a Security Operations Center team.
 You?ll learn to automate for security using cloud platforms and how to apply your knowledge to real-world scenarios Course Outline Understanding Risk Management and SOC Operations Understanding Analytical Processes and Playbooks Investigating Packet Captures, Logs, and Traffic Analysis Investigating Endpoint and Appliance Logs Understanding Cloud Service Model Security Responsibilities Understanding Enterprise Environment Assets Threat Tuning Threat Researching and Threat Intelligence Practices Understanding APIs Understanding SOC Development and Deployment Models Performing Security Analytics and Reports in a SOC Malware Forensics Basics Threat Hunting Basics Additional course details: Nexus Humans Cisco Performing CyberOps Using Cisco Security Technologies (CBRCOR) v1.0 training program is a workshop that presents an invigorating mix of sessions, lessons, and masterclasses meticulously crafted to propel your learning expedition forward.
 This immersive bootcamp-style experience boasts interactive lectures, hands-on labs, and collaborative hackathons, all strategically designed to fortify fundamental concepts.
 Guided by seasoned coaches, each session offers priceless insights and practical skills crucial for honing your expertise.
 Whether you're stepping into the realm of professional skills or a seasoned professional, this comprehensive course ensures you're equipped with the knowledge and prowess necessary for success.
 While we feel this is the best course for the Cisco Performing CyberOps Using Cisco Security Technologies (CBRCOR) v1.0 course and one of our Top 10 we encourage you to read the course outline to make sure it is the right content for you.
 Additionally, private sessions, closed classes or dedicated events are available both live online and at our training centres in Dublin and London, as well as at your offices anywhere in the UK, Ireland or across EMEA.